 You can sort the data by the value in a particular column if you like.
-Select the rows 3 through 16 (all the students).
+Select rows 3 through 16 (all the students).
 Then, from the Menu Bar choose DATA > SORT.
+This launches the Sort dialog box.
+Make sure the box beside "my data has headers" is unchecked (your data does have headers, but we haven't selected them).
 If you choose to sort by Column A, the data with be alphabetized by student.
-If you choose to sort by Column L (Column L might show as a 1 in the list), the data will be sorted by student grade.
+If you choose to sort by Column L, the data will be sorted by student grade.